Johannes Phokela

 Johannes Phokela (born 1966) is a South African painter and sculptor.

 Background

 Johannes Phokela was born in Soweto, South Africa in 1966 and trained under Durant Sihlali.

 When Phokela was a child he witnessed the Soweto uprising and later created memorials regarding the event, including a statue of Teboho MacDonald Mashinini on the grounds of Morris Isaacson High School unveiled on 1 May 2010, and a large sculptural mural of a book sitting in a lot opposite of the school.

 Phokela began his studies at the Federated Union of Black Artists, Johannesburg before concluding his studies at the Royal College of Art, London.

+Phokela's works are displayed at the South African National Gallery, the Smithsonian National Museum for African Art in the United States of America, and the South African High Commission in London.

 Phokela has lived and worked in both London and Johannesburg.